-So here it is – where you can find the Fredericton’s best beer.
+So here it is – where you can find Fredericton’s best beer.
 And cider.
 They have that, too!

 Remember, this is not an exhaustive list.
 If it was, I’d probably be in detox right now!

 Please feel free to add your own recommendations in the comments.
 I can’t do ALL the drinking.
-But I think this is a pretty good list for people who want to drink in an around the more populated areas of the city.
+But I think this is a pretty good list for people who want to drink in and around the more populated areas of the city.

 The Snooty Fox